 - Developing diagnostic and therapeutic methods for neuropsychiatric disorders We aim to address the social challenges of brain diseases and to create seeds for innovations that will enhance the quality of life.

-Word from the Director
+Message from the CBS Center Director

-Yasushi MiyashitaDirector, RIKEN Center
+Ryoichiro KageyamaDirector, RIKEN Center

 for Brain Science